-The Super Bowl LII offensive showdown between the Philadelphia Eagles and New England Patriots produced many memorable moments, but which ones will stand the test of time?
+Every Super Bowl produces memorable moments, but not all them stand the test of time.
 You could ask 10 people their top 10 moments in Super Bowl history and you would get 10 different lists.
 The following are my unbiased, consensus-less 50 greatest moments in Super Bowl history.
 To give you a sense of how timeless they are, this year's game featured a game-winning catch that does not make this list.
 (Note: I did not include halftime shows or commercials.)

 50. Super Bowl XX: The Fridge Scores a Touchdown